Generating Fair Universal Representations using Adversarial Models: FUR for Gaussian Mixture Models

 \subsection{Illustration of Results}

-We use synthetic datasets to evaluate the performance of the learned representation by the CFUR framework.
-Each dataset contains $20K$ training samples and $2K$ test samples.
-Each data entry is sampled from an independent multi-dimensional Gaussian mixture model.
-We consider two categories of synthetic datasets with $P(S=1)$ equal to $0.75$ and $0.5$, respectively.
-Both the encoder and the adversary in the CFUR framework are trained on Tensorflow \cite{abadi2016tensorflow} using Adam optimizer with a learning rate of $0.005$ and a minibatch size of $1000$.
-The distortion constraint is enforced by the penalty method as detailed in supplement B (see \eqref{eq:penaltymethodsupp}).
+We generate two synthetic datasets to illustrate our results; each dataset has $20K$ training samples and $2K$ test samples.
+Each dataset is generated by sampling from an independent multi-dimensional Gaussian mixture model.
+The two datasets correspond to two distinct values for the prior $P(S=1)$ as $0.75$ and $0.5$.
+Both encoder and adversary are trained via Tensorflow \cite{abadi2016tensorflow} using the Adam optimizer \cite{kingma2017adam} with a learning rate of $0.005$ and a minibatch size of $1000$.

-Figure \ref{fig:gaussianperformance} illustrates the performance of the learned CFUR scheme against a strong theoretical MAP adversary for a 32-dimensional Gaussian mixture model with $P(S = 1)=0.75$ and $0.5$.
-We observe that the {inference} accuracy of the MAP adversary decreases as the distortion increases and asymptotically approaches (as expected) the prior on the sensitive variable.
-The decorrelation scheme obtained via the data-driven approach performs very well when pitted against the MAP adversary (maximum accuracy difference around $0.7 \%$ compared to the theoretical optimal).
-Furthermore, the estimated mutual information decreases as the distortion increases.
-In other words, for the data generated by Gaussian mixture model with binary sensitive variable, the data-driven version of the CFUR formulation can learn decorrelation schemes that perform as well as the decorrelation schemes computed under the theoretical version of the CFUR formulation, given that the generative decorrelator has access to the statistics of the dataset.
+Fig. \ref{fig:gaussianperformance} illustrates the performance of the learned FUR scheme against a strong theoretical MAP adversary for a 32-dimensional Gaussian mixture model for both $P(S = 1)=0.75$ and $0.5$.
+We observe that the {inference} accuracy of the MAP adversary decreases as the distortion increases and asymptotically approaches (as expected) the prior $P(S = 1)$.
+The encoder obtained via the data-driven approach performs very well when pitted against the MAP adversary (maximum accuracy difference around $0.7 \%$ compared to the theoretical optimal).
+As another measure of censoring, we estimate the MI of $X_r$ and S using $k$-nearest neighbor method as detailed below.
+Normalizing it with its theoretical maximum $I(X;S)$ (i.e., with $X_r=X$ for $D=0$), in Fig.~\ref{fig:est-MI-Xr-S-GMM}, we show that MI $\hat{I}(X_r;S)/I(X;S)$ decreases, as expected, when the distortion increases.
+In other words, for Gaussian mixture data with binary $S$, the data-driven FUR formulation can learn decorrelation schemes that perform as well as those computed under the game-theoretical FUR formulation where the generative decorrelator has access to the data statistics.

+{ We estimate MI using the $k$-nearest neighbor method~\cite{kraskov2004estimating}; in particular, for $n$ $d$-dimensional FUR outputs $X_r$, we first estimate the entropy $\hat{H}(X_r)$ as